iamirmasoud/rnn_walkthrough/README.md

-# Walkthrough on Recurrent Neural Networks (RNNs) in PyTorch
+# Walkthrough on Recurrent Neural Networks (RNNs) in PyTorch and TensorFlow

 ## Repository Overview

-This repository holds the codes for a step-by-step tutorial on Recurrent Neural Networks with several small projects, from Basic RNNs to complex deep LSTM networks.
+This repository holds the codes for a step-by-step tutorial on Recurrent Neural Networks with several small projects, from Basic RNNs to advanced deep LSTM networks.

 ## Preparing the environment
 **Note**: I have developed this project on __Linux__.
 It can surely be run on Windows and Mac with some little changes.